 Unboxing: a nice packaging with thick foam and a well protected product

 On a beautiful February day, the Fuel3D SCANIFY was delivered to our testing lab in Tokyo.
-First thing to be noticed: for an affordable product, the packaging is really nice!
-The 3D scanner and the accessories are all packaged in sleek looking cardboards with protective foams.
+The first thing to be noticed: for an affordable product, the packaging is really nice!
+The 3D scanner and the accessories are all packaged in sleek-looking cardboards with protective foams.

 Two instruction manuals are provided.
 They provide the setup steps and how to install the Fuel3D software.
 The manufacturer also offers a detailed .pdf of these explanations on their website.

-Regarding applications and use cases, Fuel3D recommends to use their scanner to capture 3D models of the following objects: low relief and sculptures, plants and flowers and human faces.
-The SCANIFY is not designed for other uses cases such as full body scanning, reverse engineering, etc. The use cases are pretty limited so you need to take that into account if you’re considering purchasing a SCANIFY.
+Regarding applications and use cases, Fuel3D recommends using their scanner to capture 3D models of the following objects: low relief and sculptures, plants and flowers, and human faces.
+The SCANIFY is not designed for other use cases such as full-body scanning, reverse engineering, etc. The use cases are pretty limited so you need to take that into account if you’re considering purchasing a SCANIFY.

 For face 3D scanning, the process is really intuitive with the marker holder and the fact that the capture is instantaneous (compared to face scanning using a structured light 3D scanner for example).

 The scanner itself felt comfortable to hold with its very cool design and its 2 handles.
 The buttons on the top are used to capture the 3D scans.
 Pressing any of them takes the shot.
 It is also possible to hold the SCANIFY with only one hand to scan yourself (3D selfie!).

 There is also a standard mount to easily connect it to a tripod.
 However, the proximity to the connectivity plugs makes it only compatible with smaller tripods (the connectivity slots for USB, power, and future extension plug are positioned right under the tripod mount slot).